JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 This approach can also lead to clearer user code.
 A user need only wrap their inputs in a `ColVecs` or `RowVecs` once in their code, and this specification is automatically re-used _everywhere_ in their code.
+In this sense, it is straightforward to write code in such a way that there is one unique source of "truth" about the way in which a particular data set should be interpretted.
-Conversely, the `obsdim` resolution requires that the `obsdim` keyword argument is passed along with the data every time that any function involving `kernelmatrix` is used.
+Conversely, the `obsdim` resolution requires that the `obsdim` keyword argument is passed around with the data _every_ _single_ _time_ that you use it.

-This is likely to be especially helpful when writing a substantial amount of code on top of KernelFunctions -- in the same way that using `AbstractVector`s inside KernelFunctions.jl removed large amounts of keyword argument propagation, the same will be true of other code.
+The benefits of the `AbstractVector` approach are likely most strongly felt when writing a substantial amount of code on top of KernelFunctions -- in the same way that using
+`AbstractVector`s inside KernelFunctions.jl removes the need for large amounts of keyword argument propagation, the same will be true of other code.